 The carb content information provided is courtesy of the

 For specific information regarding serving sizes for your favorite cereal brands, please see the specific product’s food label as serving sizes may vary.

 Most low-carb cereals aren’t terribly low in carbohydrates.
 Cereals contain mostly grains, and grains are carbs.
 However, some cereals are lower in carbs than others.
 Ones you are likely to see in most grocery stores with lower-carb contents include:

 These are tricky!
 Some cereals seem like better options because they’re made from whole grains, but many are still very carb dense.
 These cereals fall into the medium carb-content category:

-Kashi GoLean (30 grams), Wheat Chex (38 grams), and Life Cereal (25 grams) aren't big winners in this category, even if they are delicious.
 When it comes to the whole grain market, the best bets are cereals with nuts and fruits in them.
 These options will keep you fuller longer and give you more nutritional bang for your buck because they also contain protein and various vitamins and minerals.

 While you probably know to stay away from Trix, Lucky Charms, and Count Chocula, some of the most carb-rich cereals are the ones that look like they’d be the healthiest.

 These seemingly healthy cereals top the list of cereals on the market with the highest amount of carbs: